GeraldTrost/spider/README.md

 the selector table defines the query selectors for each task.

-the task table defines the tasks to perform in order to crawl and mine several websites simultanously.
+the task table defines the tasks to perform in order to crawl and mine several websites simultanously as well as their intervals.

 if you need to do it on one specific website only then this tool may be oversized or it may be inefficient